 A unique experience different than the process to date, does not necessarily have to be balanced just fun and unique(reverse plants vs zombies comes to mind, or Tofu mode in RE2 comes to mind).

 Single player games scream for these sort of things.
 Because if you give broken things after completing the hardest objectives then you are just giving pudding in the sand box(eww gross WOO MIXED METAPHORS!)

 My biggest dream from the monster classes since alpha was for them to be introduced to D&D Third Edition where they could get classes!
 Conceptually it would be cool that after picking a monster race they could pick a class, and they get 1 predetermined ability of that class that complements them.
 This is a humongous amounts of design so I don't expect it but there would be a lot of fun in it.

-Users browsing this forum: Astral, Google [Bot] and 7 guests
+Users browsing this forum: The Tapir and 4 guests